 As search engines and social media are fighting for their share of the pie, pay-per-click advertising is becoming more competitive by the day.
-A growing number of users rely on paid ads when shopping online, while staying on top of SERPs is more demanding than ever.
+A growing number of users rely on paid ads when shopping online while staying on top of SERPs is more demanding than ever.
 As a result, keeping up with trends in a dynamic industry like paid advertising is a challenge of its own.
 A solid understanding of it, however, is far from impossible to obtain.
 From ROI and CTR to budget allocation and conversion rates, the paragraphs below elaborate on the latest PPC stats that shape the industry as we know it today.

-PPC Statistics (Editor’s Choice)
+Pay Per Click Statistics (Editor’s Choice)

 - Businesses typically earn $2 for every $1 spent on Google Ads.